 - She’s from New York and she reached out and invited me to do an interview on her radio station which I did and then we’re chatting and she says oh I see you do retreats and we start talking and she said okay the next retreat you do will be for me.

 - She said don’t worry about it you do your thing I will get the people to you don’t have to just show up tell me how much you want to pay and that’s it, I will organize everything.

 - I agreed to her proposal and now the retreat will be in February.

 9) Tell us a little bit about your experience with Accelerator and with the team?

 - It’s like a foundation for me, A real WOW experience.

-- I will say this is not the first program I’ve been in and I’ve done so many trying to figure out who I am and what do I do and what do I have to offer so this for me was a real wow experience.
+- I will say this is not the first program I’ve been in and I’ve done so many trying to figure out who I am and what I do and what I have to offer so this for me was a real wow experience.